pettik/FrontendMentor--GroupChatForEveryone/README.md

+## ⚠⚠⚠ UPDATE: November 2023::: THIS IS A STARTER TEMPLATE - NO WEBISTE CODE ❗❗❗

-# Frontend Mentor - Meet landing page
+/* # Frontend Mentor - Meet landing page

 ![Design preview for the Meet landing page coding challenge](./preview.jpg)